 Pushing your telescope beyond its magnification limits can result in a blurry image.
 Remember, more power doesn’t always mean better views.

-The mounting of telescope optics is crucial for its performance, but this may or may not be a budgetary constraint or technical oversight.
-Quality control is another critical factor.
 A well-designed telescope can still fall short if the secondary mirror isn’t perfectly flat or the primary mirror or lens is not polished to the correct curve.
 Such imperfections are, sadly, often the product of intentional cost-cutting rather than accidental in nature.
 When they are accidental, they tend to be more subtle in nature.

 The accessories of the telescope also play a significant role in its performance.
 Subpar star diagonals, poor-quality erecting prisms, or inferior Barlow lenses can all introduce distortions.
 Similarly, eyepieces made predominantly of plastic or those with simple designs (Huygenian/Ramsden, for instance) can have a dramatic impact on the quality of the view.